scylladb/scylladb/docs/using-scylla/features-ent.rst

   The following are **new features** for Scylla Scylla Enterprise 2018.1.x

-  * :doc:`Scylla Auditing Guide </operating-scylla/security/auditing>` -  allows administrators to know which users performed what action at what time.
+  * `Scylla Auditing Guide <https://enterprise.docs.scylladb.com/stable/operating-scylla/security/auditing.html>`_ -  allows administrators to know which users performed what action at what time.
   * :doc:`Scylla in-memory tables </using-scylla/in-memory/>` - an alternative table type for storing data in RAM.
   * :doc:`Scylla Counters </using-scylla/counters/>` - A data type for counting
   * :ref:`Time Window Compaction Strategy <time-window-compactionstrategy-twcs>` - a replacement compaction strategy for Date-Tiered Compaction Strategy, refined for time-series data.